 Communication and Leadership Skills

 Leadership skills are becoming a more common trait searched for by employers, but this doesn’t necessarily mean just for management roles.
 In an increasingly virtual work environment, employers are looking for individuals that can demonstrate leadership skills at all levels and communicate effectively across a variety of channels– leading by example, making difficult decisions when needed and working towards the company’s goals/mission.
-With fewer face-to-face interactions, working from home and the ongoing pandemic, effective communication can sometimes be more difficult and so there are more opportunities for people at all levels to take the lead.
+With fewer face-to-face interactions due to the increase of remote and hybrid working, effective communication can sometimes be more difficult and so there are more opportunities for people at all levels to take the lead.

 You can demonstrate good leadership skills to an employer by providing examples of times you think you have used this skill – taking on responsibility, having to make a tough decision or leading others.

-Emotional intelligence is the ability to use and manage your own emotions in order to understand and empathize other people’s feelings.
+Emotional intelligence is the ability to use and manage your own emotions in order to understand and empathise other people’s feelings.
 It also involves good communication to create positive social interactions and overcome challenges.
-Therefore, during challenging times like the present and a post COVID-19 world, this is a skill of high importance for employers.
+Therefore, during challenging times, this is a skill of high importance for employers.

 Like leadership, this is a mind-set based skill, meaning it doesn’t need a qualification to be proven.
 As a candidate, you’ll want to convince employers you can make a positive impact in the workplace.
 It will be your job to demonstrate emotional intelligence and show consideration of others; whether that’s by adapting workloads in response to the struggles of those around you, reassuring and supporting others during difficult times or keeping open communication.

 Now you are aware of the skills employers are looking for, let’s find you a job!
-Register with us today to be first to hear about our latest temp and perm jobs in Suffolk, Cambridgeshire, Northamptonshire and Milton Keynes.
+Register with us today to be first to hear about our latest temporary and permanent jobs.